avadheshy/notes/Python/interveiw.md

 x = 256
 y = 256
 print(x is y)  # True (Python caches small integers)
+# Python caches small integers in the range [-5, 256] by default for performance.
+These are known as singleton integers.

 x = 257
 y = 257